 - Size-The page template for your record page determines the size of the component region.
-For example, the three columns page template provides a main column width of 50%, and the side columns widths are each 25%.
-When you drag a component to a side column, its size is 25% of the screen's width.
-To view the available page templates, create a page in Lightning App Builder. - Presentation-To stack components, drag components onto a page region.
+For example, the Three Regions page template provides a main region width of 50%, and the side region widths are each 25%.
+When you drag a component to a side region, its size is 25% of the screen's width.
+To view the available page templates, create a page in the Lightning App Builder. - Presentation-To stack components, drag components onto a page region.
 To use tabs, first drag the Tabs component onto the page, then drag components into the individual tabs.
 To group components in collapsible sections, drag the Accordion component onto the page, then add components into each section.